Note: ENGL 102 or 120 is a prerequisite for all religious studies courses.

-A study of sacramentality and how this fundamental stance towards the world is the basis for understanding Jesus, the community of disciples called church, and the individual sacraments of the Catholic faith.
+This course is a study of sacramentality and how this fundamental stance towards the world is the basis for understanding Jesus, the community of disciples called church, and the individual sacraments of the Catholic faith.
 Special attention will be given to the post-Vatican II emphasis on active participation, the Ecclesial nature of the sacraments, and elements of effective liturgy.

 RELST 254: Catholic Social Teaching (3)

-An examination and evaluation of 20th-century Roman Catholic moral teaching on the social order.
+This course is an examination and evaluation of 20th-century Roman Catholic moral teaching on the social order.
 Includes a close reading of major documents issued by the hierarchy and the theological commentary on these documents.
 Focus on the themes of the freedom and dignity of human life, war and peace, and economic and political justice.

 RELST 257: Religion and Film (3)

 This course is a cultural studies approach to religion that examines the perspectives and concerns of contemporary Americans through the medium of film.
-The course concentrates on theological themes, symbols and beliefs that are central to the Christian faith and the frequent subject of American films, such as perceptions of God, Jesus Christ, the story of redemption, the belief in and encounter with the dead, and perceptions of judgment and the afterlife.
+The course concentrates on theological themes, symbols and beliefs that are central to the Christian faith and the frequent subject of American films, such as perceptions of God, Jesus Christ, the story of redemption, the belief in and encounter with the dead and perceptions of judgment and the afterlife.

 RELST 260: Christian Theology: Church (3)

-A survey of the development of the Christian church, beginning in the life of the historical Jesus and culminating in the rich diversity and complexity of the church today.
+This course is a survey of the development of the Christian church, beginning in the life of the historical Jesus and culminating in the rich diversity and complexity of the church today.
 Special attention will be given to post-Vatican II developments, especially the role of church as servant, the ecumenical character of the church and the challenges confronting the church today.